kyle-paul/Skin-Disease-Detector/README.md

 | -------- | -------- |
 | ![image](https://github.com/kyle-paul/Skin-Disease-Detector/assets/117391498/5046bed2-a847-4ec5-aba4-129c22dee684) | ![image](https://github.com/kyle-paul/Skin-Disease-Detector/assets/117391498/9caad979-c5d2-4463-a42d-6714aa4eadd8)|

+The model is learning well from the data and has low error on both training and validation datasets.
+The learning curves of a well-fit model show high performance and a small gap between the training and validation datasets.

 | CNN0 accuracy | CNN0 loss |
 | -------- | -------- |